List of programs broadcast by the Nick Jr. Channel

-The following is a list of programs broadcast by the Nick Jr. channel.
-It was launched on September 28, 2009 as a spin-off of Nickelodeon's long-running preschool programming block of the same name, which has aired since 1988.
+The following is a list of programs broadcast by the Nick Jr. Channel.
+It was launched on September 28, 2009, as a spin-off of Nickelodeon's long-running preschool programming block of the same name, which has aired since 1988.
 The channel features original series and reruns of programming from Nickelodeon's weekday morning lineup.
-A late-night programming block aimed at parents, NickMom, aired on Nick Jr. from October 1, 2012 to September 28, 2015.
+A late-night programming block aimed at mothers, NickMom, aired on Nick Jr. from October 1, 2012 to September 28, 2015.

-The channel replaced Noggin, which was relaunched as a streaming service in 2015 and acts as a separate sister brand.
-Noggin's programming is distinct from the Nick Jr. channel's; it mainly carried pre-teen-oriented programs at its launch, and its 2015 streaming service features a variety of exclusive series.
+The channel replaced Noggin, which was relaunched as a streaming service in 2015 and acted as a separate sister brand.
+Noggin's programming is distinct from the Nick Jr. channel's; Noggin mainly carried pre-teen-oriented programs at its launch in 1999, and its 2015 streaming service featured a variety of exclusive series for preschoolers, before its shutdown in July 2024.